Bored of the Alps? After somewhere a little more off-piste for your next skiing holiday? Then this Georgian winter

 Where will we be staying?

-On this trip we’ll be staying in small, locally-owned family guesthouses.
-We feel that true luxury is getting to know a place and its people, not necessarily measured by the thread count of the bed linen or. the size of the kettle.
-And Georgians are famed for their food, wine and hospitality.
-If you’d prefer to upgrade the accommodation to suit your personal tastes, we can easily develop this itinerary as a tailor-made trip.
-Just let us know if you’d prefer to do it that way.
+On this trip you’ll be staying in a mixture of accommodation, from 4 and 5 star hotels to small, family-run guesthouses.
+We feel that true luxury is getting to know a place and its people, rather than being measured by the thread count of the bed linen.
+Moreover, Georgians are famed for their food, wine and hospitality.
+If you’d prefer to upgrade the accommodation to suit your personal tastes, then just let us know.